lloydsargent/BlackRaccoon/README.md

 All FTP operations will either call RequestCompleted for a positive response or RequestFailed if it is a negative response.

+Made the shouldOverwriteFileWithRequest a required implementation in the code.

+Added an optional percentCompleted to the protocol.
+It also exists as a float from 0 to 1.0 to indicate completion.

 ### Usage